 At BWS, we have specialized in managing regulated medical waste (RMW) for 45 years, with over a century of combined experience.
 Regulated medical waste, also referred to as biomedical, biohazardous, or infectious waste contains dangerous or harmful properties that have a negative impact on human health or the environment.
 Infectious and potentially dangerous regulated waste can be blood, body fluids or parts from humans or research animals, contaminated sharps, and trace chemotherapy, among a variety of other types.
 Comprehensive regulations set forth by the EPA and other government agencies, including federal and state levels, have implemented stringent guidelines that waste generators, transporters, and processors must comply with to manage regulated waste safely.

 Generators that produce regulated waste range from doctors, dentists, hospitals, and veterinarians, to tattoo shops, government agencies, laboratories, and funeral homes.
 It is the responsibility of the generator to oversee the proper disposal of their regulated waste, even once it leaves their facility.
 That’s why it’s important to partner with a fully compliant and reliable company like us at BWS.
-We partner with over 8,000 clients each month in Maryland, Delaware, Virginia, West Virginia, Pennsylvania, and Washington, D.C. and the surrounding areas providing routine and on-call regulated waste service that fits the needs of our clients.
+We partner with over 8,000 clients each month in Maryland, Delaware, Virginia, West Virginia, Pennsylvania, Washington, D.C. and the surrounding areas providing routine and on-call regulated waste service that fits the needs of our clients.

 Biohazardous waste removal, also referred to as biomedical or infectious waste is a special type of regulated waste commonly generated in the medical industry and contains infectious materials or potentially infectious substances.
 These infectious and contaminated agents or materials are a threat to public health and the environment.
 Biohazardous waste is dangerous, therefore strictly regulated, and must be disposed of properly to prevent exposure or injury.
 At BWS, we specialize in handling, transporting, and treating biohazardous waste in Maryland, Delaware, Virginia, and Pennsylvania.

 Common Biohazardous waste includes, but not limited to: